 The Tameside and Glossop branch of the RSPCA

 is separate and independent from the parent charity (National RSPCA) and run entirely by unpaid volunteers.

-- THE BRANCH SUPPORTS OUR INSPECTORS by taking in dogs and cats which they have rescued.
+THE BRANCH SUPPORTS OUR INSPECTORS by taking in dogs and cats which they have rescued.
 We fund their care in kennels, catteries or foster homes and any veterinary fees which can sometimes run into thousands of pounds.
 Once the animals are fit and healthy we actively seek to match them with a suitable family who will provide them a new home and future.
 Animals which come into our care have often experienced cruelty, accidents and injury or abandonment.
 Whilst we are restricted at the branch level in the type of animal we can provide care for, the National RSPCA actively rescues pets, wildlife and farm animals.

-IF YOU HAVE LOST OR FOUND A PET Animal Search UK is a completely free service relying on public donations only, and can be found HERE.lternatively, Pets Located.com is free for those reporting a found animal and anyone wishing to log a lost pet is asked for a fee of £10+VAT to use the service for 12 months, which includes posting details of the lost pet online and on social media and the facility to create your own ‘lost pet’ poster, as well as giving access to the database of found pets.
+IF YOU HAVE LOST OR FOUND A PET Animal Search UK is a completely free service relying on public donations only, and can be found HERE.
+Alternatively, Pets Located.com is free for those reporting a found animal and anyone wishing to log a lost pet is asked for a fee of £10+VAT to use the service for 12 months, which includes posting details of the lost pet online and on social media and the facility to create your own ‘lost pet’ poster, as well as giving access to the database of found pets.
 People should continue to check with local services such as dog wardens and vets if their pet becomes lost.
 The RSPCA also recommends microchipping animals as one of the best ways of being reunited with a pet if it goes missing.
 You can find out more at www.petslocated.com You can also register your pet’s details with the branch via this website or our facebook pages

+Our grateful thanks to: the very generous customers of Sainsbury’s Denton and Tesco in Glossop who donate food and cat litter in our collection bins.
+Everyone who donates food, cat litter and equipment from our Amazon Wish list to help our animals in care, who are waiting for new families to call their own.
 RSPCA Tameside and Glossop Branch is self funding so we rely entirely on the generosity of the public.
 Without the support, time Volunteered, Fundraising and Donations from local people we wouldn’t be able to help so many Tameside and Glossop animals in need.
 Thank you!
 Please look through our website to find out more about the branch, our animals and how you can help.
 Just let your cursor hover over any of the items on the menu bar (above) for drop down lists to find out more about the branch eg: ‘news’ to read about the work of the branch, when an animal has been rehomed and other related news of interest.
 You can read more about the branch here.